infant-lang/documentation/docs/intro.md

 ## How did we get here?

-- Inspired by BrainFuck 🧠 but does things in a less esoteric way.
+- Inspired by Brainf**k 🧠 but does things in a less esoteric way.
 - More elegant keywords for infants 👶
 - Manual simplified control over the pointer 👆
 - Conditional implementation with the simple `if` ❓